 ECW took a low blow in August of ’95 when Benoit, Guerrero, and Malenko left ECW to work for Eric Bischoff in WCW.
 Paul Heyman declared that they were "stolen" just like Chris Jericho would be in late-’96.
 The cruiserweights had become a crucial element in the shows, and the fans loved and appreciated their athleticism and heart.

-Traditionally, when a wrestler would leave a territory or promotion, they’d be buried by losing to someone that they wanted to give a push to.
+Traditionally, when a wrestler left a territory or promotion, they’d get buried by losing to someone that the promotion wanted to push.
 In the not too distant past, previous deserters of ECW were berated by the passionate fans who were rarely shy about showing their genuine emotions.
 They’d be called sellouts or yelled at with chants of "Fuck you!" or "We hope you die!" according to Paul Heyman.
 Dean Malenko and Eddie Guerrero bunked this trend and wrestled to chants of "Please don’t go" instead, and were moved to tears during their August 26th match by the respect shown to them.
-This Two-Out-of-Three Falls bout also ended without a declared winner as the time expired, but the fans were not at all disappointed with the result.
+This two-out-of-three falls bout also ended without a declared winner as the time expired, but most fans were not at all disappointed with the result.
 They had just witnessed a clinic of professional wrestling at its finest.

 Commentator Joey Styles tried to convey the emotion that was in the arena but seemed at a loss of words.
 "If you are not here tonight to see this live, I don’t know that the camera or anything else can convey and capture the feeling in this arena tonight, the overwhelming emotion that is overtaking everyone in this building."